 Tuesday 11 April 2017

-Companies, organisations and government entities are more likely than ever before to be involved in a Royal Commission or inquiry, according to a Maddocks commercial disputes partner.
+Companies, organisations and government entities are more likely than ever before to be involved in a Royal Commission or inquiry, according to a Maddocks dispute resolution & litigation partner.

 Speaking at the launch of Ready & Responsive: A Guide to Royal Commissions, Inquiries and Investigations, Norman Lucas said a confluence of factors made it more likely that a company or organisation would be called upon to participate in a Royal Commission or inquiry as either a central or peripheral player.

 ‘There are now a large number of watchdogs and regulators in Australia with inquisitive powers.
 Increasingly too, public inquiries are part of the legal landscape’, Norman said.

 ‘Sometimes media exposure – more likely than ever with the 24-hour media cycle – creates the impetus for a public inquiry.

 ‘We saw it last year with the ABC’s Four Corners investigation into the treatment of children at the Don Dale Detention Centre in the Northern Territory, which directly led to the formation of a Royal Commission into child protection and youth detention systems in the Northern Territory.’